 - Example of a completed Section 80 Notice (Word 25KB) for insufficiency

-Where a private water supply is considered to be a potential danger to human health, the local authority is under a duty to serve a Notice under Regulation 18 of the Private Water Supplies Regulations (Regulation 20 Wales) to require the supply to be prohibited or its use restricted and for the supply to be improved (instead of a Notice under Section 80).
+Where a private water supply is considered to be a potential danger to human health, the local authority is under a duty to serve a Notice under Regulation 18 of the Private Water Supplies Regulations (Regulation 20 Wales) to temporarily require the supply to be prohibited or its use restricted and for the supply to be improved in the medium to long term to mitigate those risks (instead of a Notice under Section 80).

 - Example Regulation 18 Notice for arsenic (England (Word 41KB)) and Example Regulation 20 Notice (Wales (Word 41KB))